-Most major insurers sell policies that last for at least six months or a year.
-But what if you only need auto insurance for a short time?
-Your first thought might be a temporary plan.
+Most major insurers offer policies that are in effect for at least six months or a year.
+But what if you only need coverage for one or two months?
+It’s an unusual situation, but there may be times you need a short-term policy.
+Your first thought might be temporary insurance for your car.

-First, there is no such thing as a temporary policy.
-No insurer offers specific short-term auto insurance that you can add to your policy.
-Some companies may claim to sell temporary policies, but it really doesn’t exist.
-No reputable insurers sell policies that last for less than six months.
+First, there is no such thing as a temporary insurance policy.
+No provider offers specific short-term coverage.
+Some companies may claim this is possible, but it really isn’t an option.
+We’ll say it again: no reputable insurer offers policies that last for less than six months.

-But you can still purchase coverage for a short period if you get creative.
+But you can still purchase coverage for a brief period if you get creative.
 For instance, a common strategy is to buy a six-month policy and cancel after you’re done with it.
-You might also consider a pay-per-mile policy if you don’t plan on doing much driving.
+You might also consider a pay-per-mile policy for car insurance if you don’t plan on doing much driving.

-These are some common ways to get short-term coverage:
+These are some common ways you can get auto insurance for temporary use:

-Another option is a non-owner policy.
-This provides liability coverage for those who don’t own a car or don’t drive all that much.
+Another option for temporary coverage is a non-owner policy.
+This provides basic liability insurance for those who don’t own a car or don’t drive all that much.
 It covers bodily injury and property damage to other drivers or vehicles.
-However, it won’t cover any injuries or damages to your car if it gets into an accident.
+However, it won’t pay for any injuries or damages to your car if it gets into an accident.
 You can borrow someone’s car once or twice and still have coverage.
 But non-owner may be a better choice if you drive more than that.

 Get Added to Another Policy